lucafaggianelli/plombery/docs/triggers.md

 when using Mario Pype.
 It's very easy, just add 1 or more triggers when registering a pipeline, (the `triggers` argument must be a list even if you only have 1 trigger).
-The actual schedule is defined via the `aps_trigger` argument:
+The actual schedule is defined via the `schedule` argument:

 ```py hl_lines="1 7-15"
 from apscheduler.triggers.interval import IntervalTrigger